ClaudioLutz/BraveWebCrawler/DOCUMENTATION.md

 The system provides two scripts for processing multiple companies from a CSV file:

 - **Sequential Processing (`company_processor.py`)**:
   Processes companies one after another.
 Uses `sequential_mcp_config.json`.
+Incorporates a 35-second timeout for the agent-based data extraction phase for each company and a URL relevance pre-check.
   ```bash
   python company_processor.py input.csv output.csv
   ```
   The input file must have `company_number` and `company_name` columns.
+The output includes a `processing_status` column.

 - **Parallel Processing (`company_parallel_processor.py`)**:
-  Offers significantly faster processing by handling multiple companies concurrently using dynamically generated MCP configurations for isolation.
+  Offers faster processing by handling multiple companies concurrently.
+Each worker process uses dynamically generated MCP configurations for isolation, performs a URL relevance pre-check, and adheres to a 35-second timeout for the agent-based data extraction phase.
   ```bash
   python company_parallel_processor.py input.csv output.csv --workers <num_workers>
   ```
+  The output includes a `processing_status` column.

 #### 6. Shared Search Utilities (`search_common.py`)
-This module consolidates common functionalities for finding company URLs.
+This module consolidates common functionalities for finding company URLs and includes the `is_url_relevant_to_company` pre-check function.

 #### 7. Parallel Batch Processing (`company_parallel_processor.py`)
-This script utilizes `multiprocessing` and a dynamic MCP configuration strategy to process companies in parallel, ensuring each Playwright instance is isolated.
+This script utilizes `multiprocessing` and a dynamic MCP configuration strategy to process companies in parallel.
+Key features include isolated Playwright instances per worker, URL relevance pre-checking, and a 35-second timeout for agent data extraction tasks.

 Usage:
 ```bash